amalgam8/amalgam8/examples/README.md

 An overview of Amalgam8 can be found at www.amalgam8.io.

-[//]: # (**Note:** This is an unstable branch.
-If you are experimenting with Amalgam8 for the first time, please use the stable branch (`git checkout -b 0.1.0 origin/0.1.0`) and use this [README](https://github.com/amalgam8/amalgam8/examples/blob/0.2.0/README.md) from the stable branch.)

 ## Overview <a id="overview"></a>

 This project includes a number of Amalgam8 sample programs, scripts and a preconfigured environment to allow